imtayadeway/imtayadeway.github.io/_posts/2014-04-22-how-to-instantiate-a-module.md

 probably the most frequent ruby interview/trivia question: what's the difference between a module and a class? most frequent answer: you can't instantiate a module!

-anything more elaborate than that usually takes the form of a list of differences in mostly attitudes toward the two, and not so much of the features. a slightly more sophisticated answer might point out that they're probably more similar than we're used to thinking.
+anything that follows is usually a list of differences mainly in attitudes toward the two, as opposed to the features. a slightly more sophisticated answer might point out that they're probably more similar than we're used to thinking.

 so why, after all, can't you instantiate a module? further, why do modules have 'instance' methods, eh?

-can we fool a module into instantiating an object for us? well, it ruby after all, so i'm going to say yes, with some jiggery pokery. here's a go at it:
+just for fun, can we fool a module into thinking it can instantiate an object for us? probably. it is ruby after all. and so, with some jiggery pokery:

 {% highlight ruby %}
 module MessedUpModule
   def self.new(*args, &block)
     klass = Class.new
     klass.include(self)
+    instance = klass.allocate
-    klass.new(*args, &block)
+    instance.send(:initialize, *args, &block)
+    instance
   end

   def to_s